lucasvoirin/nvim/README.md

-# nvim data science ide config
+# NEOVIM Data Science IDE

 This is my Neovim config!
 It is built from scratch but heavily inspired by [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), [quarto-nvim-kickstarter](https://github.com/jmbuhr/quarto-nvim-kickstarter) and [LazyVim](http://www.lazyvim.org/).